 Whether their database operates standalone or is integrated into a larger database ecosystem, enterprises need a complete set of data integration tools that can perform complex tasks and are easy to use.

 The ability to easily import and transform heterogeneous data from multiple sources, integrate and interlink the data as RDF statements into an RDF triplestore and merge two or more graph databases are all essential functions that support world-class semantic solutions.

 The main tasks when performing semantic data integration are:

 To go smoothly through a full semantic data integration lifecycle, organizations need a set of easy to use semantic integration tools.
 With Ontotext’s semantic integration tools, users can quickly design data processing jobs and integrate massive amounts of data.

 Ontotext Refine is the next evolution of GraphDB’s OntoRefine tool.
 This free add-on is now separate from Ontotext’s GraphDB.
 This division makes it easier to deploy and scale.
 Ontotext Refine is a data transformation tool for “RDF-zing” semi-structured data that can be used with or without backing from the semantic repository.
 Data stored in Ontotext Refine can also be accessed through the REST API used to automate various tasks.
 In addition to this, Ontotext Refine ships with its command line interface which wraps around a dedicated Java client for easy integration with your own automated data pipeline.

-GraphDB™ Workbench is a web interface and API to facilitate RDF database management, administration and application development tasks.
-With a single click users can start to define everything through this interface.
+GraphDB Workbench is a web interface and API to facilitate RDF database management, administration and application development tasks.
 The workbench allows for easy configuration and operation of RDF databases.
-We support a Sesame API, the Linked Data Publishing platform from w3C, the ability to create, reconfigure and delete repositories, security management, user setup, write permissions, creating and modifying linked data sources and more.
+We support a Sesame API, the Linked Data Publishing platform from W3C, the W3C SPARQL Graph Protocol, the ability to create, reconfigure and delete repositories, security management, user setup, write permissions, creating and modifying linked data sources and more.